ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/data-security.md

 You can delete your service instance through [the UI](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-manage-service#webui-manage-service), [the CLI](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_service_instance_delete), and [the API](/apidocs/hyperp-dbaas/hyperp-dbaas-v3#delete-a-service-instance){: external}.

-When the service instance is deleted in these ways, it's **disabled** (pending reclamation) rather than deleted completely.
-You can't find deleted service instances in your service instance list.

-You can permanently delete the service instance by using the [`ibmcloud resource reclamation-delete` command](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_reclamation_delete).
-You can't restore the service instance afterward.
+Deleting the service instance fully erases all data. {{site.data.keyword.ihsdbaas_postgresql_full}} doesn't support restoring the data for now.
+{: important}

-When you delete a service instance, all your data in {{site.data.keyword.ihsdbaas_full}} components is cleaned up after the retention period of seven days.
+When you delete a service instance, all your data in {{site.data.keyword.ihsdbaas_full}} components is cleaned up.
 The data in the [services](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-service-integration) that you integrate with {{site.data.keyword.ihsdbaas_postgresql_full}} isn't deleted.
 See their respective documentation to delete the data if necessary.
-{: note}

-### Restoring service instances
-{: #service-restore}

-You can restore a deleted service instance with no data loss within the retention period of **seven days**.
-After seven days, the service instance is permanently deleted.

-Use the [{{site.data.keyword.cloud_notm}} resource reclamation CLI commands](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_reclamations) to list service instances in the retention period and restore a service instance.

-The service instance in the retention period is not billed to your account.
-The billing starts again when the service instance is restored.
 {: note}

 ### Deleting and restoring databases